 First of all, it is essential to make sure that you design enough space to prepare, cook, serve and clean.
 In particular, remember that the cooking and sink areas always need space on the left and right for practicality.

 Without ceilings or walls to hang lighting fixtures, effectively lighting an outdoor kitchen can be a challenge.
 Therefore, you must find a creative and optimal solution to install adequate and sufficient light to illuminate the work and evening entertainment surfaces.

 3. Lack of integration between the kitchen and the surrounding environment

 The outdoor kitchen and the dining room often share the same area, and their activities are closely related, so an integral connection is needed between them.

-Design an effective and functional luxury outdoor kitchen
+Tips and mistakes to avoid: how to design an elegant and highly functional luxury outdoor kitchen

-An outdoor kitchen definitely expands the living space, allowing you to cook, eat and have fun in company.
+An outdoor kitchen expands the living space, allowing you to cook, eat and have fun together.